 “The best part of my job at AIDS United is the opportunity to be engaged in progressive social change through the development of and advocacy for public policies that advance social and economic justice.”

-If there is such a thing as a veteran in the war on HIV/AIDS, Ronald S. Johnson, AIDS United’s Vice President of Policy and Advocacy, is just that.
+If there is such a thing as a veteran in the war on HIV/AIDS, Ronald S. Johnson, AIDS United’s current Policy Fellow and former Vice President of Policy and Advocacy, is just that.
 His “tour of duty” began in 1984, at the very beginning of the epidemic.
 Johnson became a volunteer with Gay Men’s Health Crisis (GMHC), one of the first organizations responding to the devastating impact of AIDS on gay men in New York City.

 “There was a great deal of fear in the gay community in New York City,” said Johnson.
 “As a gay man and as someone used to getting involved in causes I believe in, I felt that I needed to do something rather than give in to that fear and panic.”